EmerisHQ/emeris.com/content/articles/can-i-have-access-to-emeris-beta-via-mobile.md

 ---
-index: 99
+index: 6
-title: Can I have access to Emeris beta via Mobile?
+title: Can I access Emeris Beta via Mobile?

 tags:
   - getting-start
 ---

-No, the mobile version will be available from the public launch expected on Q3 2021.
+No, the mobile version will be available from the public launch expected in Q3 2021.